What is Glutamine?

 Glutamin Nedir?

-Glutamine and glutamic acid are chemically close forms.
+Glutamine and glutamic acid are chemically similar forms.
 The human body can produce L-glutamine itself from L-glutamic acid.
-Given that it is involved in numerous metabolic processes, it is not surprising that glutamine is the amino acid with the highest concentration in blood plasma, muscular system, and cerebrospinal fluid.
+Given its involvement in numerous metabolic processes, it is not surprising that glutamine is the amino acid with the highest concentration in blood plasma, muscular system, and cerebrospinal fluid.
 At 60%, it constitutes the largest amount of free amino acid in the body.

 The need for glutamine increases with increased physical activity, training and mental stress.
 The production of this important amino acid in the body usually slows down with increasing age and is not produced in sufficient quantities.
 In such cases, external support from foods containing glutamine is recommended.

-What Does Glutamine Do?
-What are the benefits of glutamine?
+What is Glutamine Used For?
+What are the Benefits of Glutamine?

-Adequate amounts of glutamine are important for firm and flexible skin.
-If sufficient amounts of glutamine are not available, the body extracts the necessary protein from muscle mass and converts it into glutamine and energy.
-This causes muscle proteins to be lost, muscle fibers to thin, and the skin to generally sag.
-For this reason, glutamine has been called the "source of youth within the body" by scientists. (one)
+Adequate amounts of glutamine are important for firm, elastic skin.
+If sufficient amounts of glutamine are not available, the body takes the necessary protein from muscle mass and converts it into glutamine and energy.
+This results in the loss of muscle proteins, thinning of muscle fibers, and generally sagging skin.
+For this reason, glutamine has been called the “internal fountain of youth” by scientists.
+(1)

-Glutamine strengthens the immune system and plays an essential role for hair growth.
+Glutamine strengthens the immune system and plays an essential role in hair growth.

-Glutamine serves as a supplier of nitric oxide and carbon in the body and is also an important element for building and maintaining muscles.
-Amino acids are necessary for nucleotide synthesis, for which rapidly dividing cells for the immune system and hair follicles depend on this energy source.
-If you are using Preworkout, you can supplement with glutamine 2-5 hours before to get better efficiency.
-If you ask whether glutamine alone will cause weight gain, there is not much scientific data to support this, but its deficiency will definitely make muscle development difficult.
+Glutamine serves as a nitric oxide and carbon supplier in the body and is also an important element for building and maintaining muscles.
+Amino acids are necessary for nucleotide synthesis, which is where rapidly dividing cells for the immune system and hair follicles depend on this energy source.
+If you are using a pre-workout or pre-sport protein powder, you can supplement with glutamine 2-5 hours before for better results.
+If you ask whether glutamine alone makes you gain weight, there is not much scientific data to support this, but its deficiency will definitely make muscle growth more difficult.

 • Glutamine can be converted to glucose in the kidneys without affecting glucagon or insulin levels.

-• Glutamine can combat fat storage from food, bypassing fat accumulation normally caused by insulin.
-This can help those who want to lose weight and those who are on a diet.
-There are also indications that glutamine may reduce sugar and alcohol demand.
+• Glutamine may combat the storage of fat from food by bypassing the fat accumulation normally caused by insulin.
+This may be helpful for those who want to lose weight and those who are dieting.
+There are also indications that glutamine may reduce cravings for sugar and alcohol.

-• During the synthesis from glutamine to glutamic acids, the brain is protected from the toxic effects of ammonia.
-This protection against cell toxin prevents problems in brain function.
-It improves long and short term memory.
+• During the synthesis of glutamine to glutamic acids, the brain is protected from the toxic effects of ammonia.
+This protection against cell toxin prevents problems in brain functions.
+It improves long and short-term memory.

-Patients with fatigue and cognitive brain dysfunction often have glutamic acid deficiency.
-Anxiety, tension, sleep disorders, insomnia and lack of concentration are due to this.
+Patients with fatigue and cognitive brain dysfunction often have a glutamic acid deficiency.
+Anxiety, tension, sleep disorders, insomnia and lack of concentration are related to this.
 Glutamine increases the production of gamma amino butyric acid (GABA).
-GABA is an important neurotransmitter that acts like a lock catcher to slow down the sodium channels between nerve cells in the brain, making it like a natural tranquilizer.
-If there is enough glutamine in the body, it can create GABA, which can produce positive results such as inner calm and tranquility in stressful situations, as well as increased concentration levels and more peaceful and fulfilling sleep.
+GABA is an important neurotransmitter that acts as a lock to slow down the sodium channels between nerve cells in the brain and is therefore like a natural tranquilizer.
+If there is enough glutamine in the body, it can create GABA, which can have positive results such as inner calmness and tranquility even in stressful situations, as well as increased concentration levels and a more peaceful and satisfying sleep.

 Glutamine can be converted to glucose in the kidneys without affecting glucagon or insulin levels.
 There are also indications that glutamine may reduce sugar and alcohol demand.

-There is no known harm to the amino acid glutamine, either in foods containing glutamine or in supplement or supplement form.
+There is no known harm from the amino acid glutamine, whether in foods containing glutamine or in supplement form.

 Foods containing glutamine

-Many animal and plant foods are classified as foods containing high levels of glutamine .
-In general, foods containing protein also contain high amounts of glutamine and glutamic acid.
-To take a look at the main ones:
+Many animal and plant foods are classified as foods that contain high levels of glutamine .
+In general, foods that contain protein also contain high levels of glutamine and glutamic acid.
+Here are some of the main ones:

-Foods containing Whey Protein, Casein or Casein contain Glutamine, approximately 18% of their protein value.
-It is found in large amounts in dairy products such as cheese, curd, yoghurt and cheddar.
+Foods containing Premium Whey Protein , Casein or Casein containing foods contain Glutamine at approximately 18% of their protein value.
+It is found in large amounts in dairy products such as cheese, curd, yogurt, and cheddar.

-In addition, foods containing high protein such as meat, eggs, turkey and fish also contain high levels of glutamine.
+Additionally, high protein foods such as meat, eggs, turkey, and fish also contain high levels of glutamine.

-The vegetable protein known as gluten contains approximately 35% glutamine.
+The plant protein known as gluten contains approximately 35% glutamine.

 How to Use Glutamine?

-It is recommended to use glutamine as a supplement after training and before going to bed at night.
+It is recommended to use glutamine as a supplement post-workout after training or after sports or before going to bed at night.
 If you want to see the full benefits of glutamine, be sure to take it before other nutrients.
-Post-workout, 5 g of glutamine or a protein source containing high glutamine (such as whey protein powder) will be sufficient.
+5 grams of glutamine or a protein source with high glutamine content (such as whey protein powder) after training will be sufficient.

 Leave a comment